Header Background Image

 author of - A Frictionless State

-David Barach
+D.M.
+Barach

 Stories 1

-Chapters 4
+Chapters 11

-Words 17.5 K
+Words 54.2 K

 Comments 0

-• 04 – Silent Alarms Cover
+• 04 — Access Denied Cover

-by David Barach Capitalist societies romanticise the individual who takes matters into their own hands.
+by D.M.
+Barach Capitalist societies romanticise the individual who takes matters into their own hands.
 They call this initiative, or innovation.
 In fact, such an individual is interfering with a systemic solution and undermining confidence in a system's inherent reliability.
 A healthy society must depend on an implicit trust in its systemised responses, not sporadic personal intervention.
 It requires shared standards, coordinated response, and the confidence that no individual should solve a collective problem…

 • 03 — Transmission Cover

-by David Barach A state that outsources all production while another dedicates itself entirely to resource extraction creates a fatal, co-dependent fragility.
+by D.M.
+Barach A state that outsources all production while another dedicates itself entirely to resource extraction creates a fatal, co-dependent fragility.
 Interdependency cannot thrive through specialisation, but from the harmonisation of all essential functions within the whole.
 An economy that cannot both feed and protect itself is not an economy at all, but a client state waiting for its patron to fail. —Naomi Feld, Interdependency: A New Economic Model The pressure from the plaza below pressed against the…

-• 02 – Alone Cover
+• 02 — Isolated Cover

-by David Barach The greatest threat to a harmonious system is not open rebellion, but private misalignment.
+by D.M.
+Barach The greatest threat to a harmonious system is not open rebellion, but private misalignment.
 A citizen may continue to perform their assigned function, speak the approved language, and move within the prescribed channels, yet still become destabilising if they permit grief, suspicion, or personal dissatisfaction to supersede trust in the whole.
 Systemic failure begins as a minor divergence in perception long before it manifests as material disorder. —Naomi Feld, Systemic Integrity and the Harmonious…

 • 01 — Disconnected Cover

-by David Barach The primary failing of the 20th and early 21st century economic models was their obsession with growth over equilibrium.
+by D.M.
+Barach The primary failing of the 20th and early 21st century economic models was their obsession with growth over equilibrium.
 They produced more than any in history, yet this very abundance was the engine of its chaos.
 When one economic actor possesses a gross surplus while another suffers a structural deficit, the system is primed not for trade, but for conflict.
 The only path to a lasting peace is the total elimination of want, and this cannot be achieved by creating more; it must be achieved by enforcing…

 Note